Sardinian banditry

-Sardinian banditry is a term which describes an outlaw behavior typical of the Mediterranean island of Sardinia, dating back to the Roman Empire.
+Sardinian banditry describes an outlaw behavior typical of the Mediterranean island of Sardinia, dating back to the Roman Empire.
 Twentieth-century Sardinian banditry had economic and political overtones.

 History

 Eleanor of Arborea, in her Carta de Logu, authorized remedies for banditry.
 The first kidnapping for ransom resulting from banditry was reported in 1477 in the Baronia of Posada, between Olbia and Siniscola.
 Banditry was particularly prevalent during Sardinia's Spanish occupation.
 During the seventeenth century, the regions around Sassari, Nuoro, Goceano and Gallura were centers of outlaw activity.

 The situation did not change under the rule of the Alpine House of Savoy, and the first measures were introduced to suppress banditry in 1720.
 On March 13, 1759, regulations for the administration of the justice in the Kingdom of Sardinia were enacted.
 At that time, smuggling was widespread in some regions of Sardinia, such as Gallura.
 Savoyard decrees forbidding the Sardinians from growing beards were enacted, in the belief that doing so would decrease crime rates.

 During the first half of the nineteenth century, banditry was connected with clashes between clans which were interspersed with truces endorsed by civil and religious authorities.
-King Charles Felix of Sardinia enacted an 1827 law addressing banditry, but poverty increased civil unrest.
+Until 1827, any bandit could be killed with impunity, but could earn a pardon for themself and their entire family by turning in another bandit who had earned an equal or greater sentence.

 Around 1875, the practice of kidnapping for ransom revived.

 Bardanas were armed expeditions to plunder a village and strip wealthy landowners.
 The best-known bardana took place in Tortolì.
 During the night of November 13–14, 1894, a group of a hundred horsemen went to the comune.
 They besieged the house of the wealthy Vittorio Depau, killed a servant who had shot at them, and invaded the house (whose inhabitants had barricaded themselves in an attic).

 The seven Carabinieri failed to halt the raid but killed a bandit, whose body was removed and found (stripped and beheaded, to prevent identification) several days later.